-- 54 Internal Audit is an assurance function that provides an independent and objective opinion to the Council on its control environment - this comprises the systems of governance, internal control and risk management - by evaluating its effectiveness in achieving the organisation's - 55 The internal audit function is carried out, by the Shared Internal Audit Service (SIAS), a local internal audit partnership hosted by Hertfordshire County Council.
+- 55. Internal Audit is an assurance function that provides an independent and objective opinion to the Council on its control environment this comprises the systems of governance, internal control and risk management by evaluating its effectiveness in achieving the organisation's objectives. - 56.
+The internal audit function is carried out, by the Shared Internal Audit Service (SIAS), a local internal audit partnership hosted by Hertfordshire County Council.
 This provides greater independence and resilience and a positive step in improving governance.
 Internal Audit carry out a programme of reviews during the year which are based upon a risk assessment including fraud risk.
-The audit plan is approved by Audit Committee in March of the preceeding year.
+The audit plan is approved by Audit Committee in March of the preceding year.
 As part of these audits, any failures to comply with legislation, council policy and practice or best practice guidance issued by a relevant body is identified and reported.
 Circulation of reports to senior officers, reports to the Audit Committee and follow-up procedures ensure action is taken on priority improvements.
-Progress on implementing internal audit recommendations is reported in quarterly reviews to Audit Committee and to the Management Board. - 56 In line with Public Sector Internal Audit Standards, an Annual Assurance Statement and Internal Audit Report was complied and presented to the Audit Committee (at its meeting in July 2017), which:

-- included an opinion on the overall adequacy and effectiveness of the Council's internal control environment

-- disclosed any qualifications to that opinion, together with any reasons for the qualification

-- drew attention to any issues which are judged particularly relevant to the preparation of the annual Governance Statement.

-57 The SIAS Head of Assurance Annual Report is a key source document for the Council's Annual Governance Statemen.
-For 2016/17 this Report includes the following statements:

-- In our opinion the corporate governance and risk management framework substantially complies with the best practice guidance on corporate governance issued by CIPFA/SOLACE.
-This conclusion is based on the work undertaken by the Council and reported in its Annual Governance Statement for 2016/17.

-- A substantial assurance opinion is given on the adequacy and effectiveness of financial systems and a moderate assurance opinion on the adequacy and effectiveness of non financial systems in the internal control environment.
-There are no qualifications to this
+Progress on implementing internal audit recommendations is reported in quarterly reviews to Audit Committee. - 57.
+In line with Public Sector Internal Audit Standards, an Annual Assurance Statement and Internal Audit Report was compiled and presented to the Audit Committee (at its meeting on 11 July 2019), which: - included an opinion on the overall adequacy and effectiveness of the Council's internal control environment; - disclosed any qualifications to that opinion, together with any reasons for the qualification; - drew attention to any issues which are judged particularly relevant to the preparation of the annual Governance Statement. - 58.
+The SIAS Head of Assurance Annual Report is a key source document for the Council's Annual Governance Statement.
+For 2019/20 this Report includes the following statements: - In our opinion the corporate governance and risk management framework substantially complies with the best practice guidance on corporate governance issued by CIPFA/SOLACE.
+This conclusion is based on the work undertaken by the Council and reported in its Annual Governance Statement for 2019/20. - A satisfactory assurance opinion is given on the adequacy and effectiveness of both financial systems and non-financial systems in the internal control environment.
+The internal control framework is largely working well in managing the key risks in scope, with some audit findings related to the current arrangements.
+There are no qualifications to this assurance.